Electron. J. Diff. Eqns., Vol. 2007(2007), No. 65, pp. 1-37.

 Key Words: Local solvability; Monge-Ampère equations; isometric embeddings.

-Show me the PDF file (434K), TEX file, and other files for this article.
+Show me the PDF file (434K), TEX file for this article.

 Marcus A. Khuri